About the Australian Early Childhood Educational Development Experience (AECEDE) Research Project

 All data from the project will be provided to relevant state or territory Departments of Education to inform policy, analysis and research.
 Data collected through the AECEDE Research Project may also be linked with information from other Commonwealth and state and territory Government agencies, (such as health and education departments) to support policy, practice and service provision for young children and their families.

 Data obtained from this project will not be assessed or reported at the individual child-level.
 Children’s names and other identifying information will be recorded by the teacher for data collection purposes using the secure data collection system.
 However, data will be de-identified before being made public.
 For further information on privacy please refer to the AEDC privacy statement.

-For more information, refer to About the AECEDE Research Project factsheet below.
+For more information, refer to the Frequently Asked Questions and About the AECEDE Research Project factsheet below.

 Contact the AEDC team at firstname.lastname@example.org or phone 1800 092 548 for enquiries about operational aspects of the data collection (educator/teacher training, completing the AvEDI, the online collection system, financial contributions).

 To find out more about the research aims and study design, contact the Telethon Kid Institute at AECEDEstudy@telethonkids.org.au